cloudacia/4-aws-terraform-ec2-instance-wordpress/README.md

 # AWS Single EC2 instance + Wordpress + CentOS + Terraform + Ansible

-This project aims to deploy Wordpress on an EC2 instances using Terraform and Ansible
+This project aims to deploy Wordpress on an EC2 instance using Terraform and Ansible Playbook.

 **Built with**